Tony Watt

 Anthony Paul Watt (born 29 December 1993) is a Scottish professional footballer who plays as a forward for Scottish Championship club Partick Thistle.

-He was a product of the Airdrie United youth academy before joining Celtic in 2011, where he scored the winning goal in a 2–1 win over Barcelona in the 2012–13 UEFA Champions League.
+He was a product of the Airdrie United youth academy before joining Celtic in 2011, where he scored the winning goal in a 2–1 win over FC Barcelona in the 2012–13 UEFA Champions League.

 Watt fell out of favour at Celtic and spent the 2013–14 season on loan at Belgian Pro League club Lierse.
 He signed for another Belgian club, Standard Liège, in the summer of 2014.
 He returned to the UK in January 2015 to join Charlton Athletic.
 Charlton loaned Watt to Cardiff City, Blackburn Rovers and Heart of Midlothian.
 Watt then had another stint in Belgian football with OH Leuven, before returning to Scotland with St Johnstone in July 2018.

 After a spell with Bulgarian club CSKA Sofia, Watt signed for Motherwell in February 2020.
 He then joined Dundee United in January 2022.

 Watt represented Scotland at various youth levels and has played for the Scotland national team once, in March 2016.